 All prospective cadets must be U.S. citizens or permanent legal residents, and meet our minimum age requirements (ages 10 through the completion of high school).
 Cadets must be unmarried, drug-free, and alcohol-free.
 Successful academic progress is required as well (at least a "C"-grade point average).
 Cadet applicants must complete a medical examination similar to a high school sports physical and submit proof of immunization against common diseases.

 Cadets must also be physically and mentally able to participate in the basic required activities of the program, such as team-based physical training, close-order military drill, classroom instruction, and (for Sea Cadets only) annual overnight away-from-home training programs.
 In compliance with the Americans with Disabilities Act (ADA), it is the policy of the USNSCC that no qualified person will be excluded from participation in, denied the benefit of, or otherwise subjected to discrimination by the USNSCC simply because that person has a disability.
 The USNSCC will grant reasonable accommodations where necessary to permit full participation.

 Adult volunteer applicants must be free of felony convictions, be in good standing within the community, and be in good health commensurate with their age group.
 Applicants must submit proof of immunization against common diseases.

 Can anyone join?

-We welcome all applicants who meet the above membership requirements.
-The U.S. Naval Sea Cadet Corps will never discriminate based on race, sex, color, religion, national origin or disability.
+We welcome all applicants who meet our program’s eligibility requirements.
+The U.S. Naval Sea Cadet Corps will never discriminate based on race, ethnicity, sex, sexual orientation, disability, color, religion, or national origin.
 It is very important to us to promote a culture of inclusion in our Sea Cadet family.